Student Income Support

 ABSTUDY (opens in a new window) (Students and Australian Apprentices) - a living allowance payment plus a range of supplementary benefits for Aboriginal and Torres Strait Islander students aged 16 years or older.

-Higher education students receiving student payments may also be eligible to receive the Student Start-up Scholarship (opens in a new window) and the Relocation Scholarship (opens in a new window).
+Higher education students receiving student payments may also be eligible to receive the Student Start-up Scholarship or Student Start-up Loan (opens in a new window) and the Relocation Scholarship (opens in a new window).

 Some full-time or part-time students and Australian Apprentices may be eligible for student payments administered by the Department of Human Services.